 I started walking the streets of East Harlem after a long day in the Soup Kitchen.
 They keep me very busy there and I had to work the busy bread station.
 It can very harried if there are any sweets such as pastries and doughnuts to give out.
 I was worn out but still carried on.

-I took the number six subway uptown to 110th Street and started my day with lunch at the Blue Sky Deli (Haiji’s) again for another chopped cheese sandwich.
+I took the number six subway uptown to 110th Street and started my day with lunch at the Blue Sky Deli (Haiji’s) at 2135 First Avenue again for another chopped cheese sandwich.
 I am beginning to love these things.
 For five dollars and my budget on the project, it just makes sense.
-Plus it is nice to sit in Jefferson Park and just relax and watch the kids play soccer while I am eating.
-I don’t know if it was the sandwich or all the walking but I had stomach craps for the rest of the day.
+Plus, it is nice to sit in Jefferson Park and just relax and watch the kids play soccer while I am eating.
+I don’t know if it was the sandwich or all the walking but I had stomach cramps for the rest of the day.
 It was a long day of walking.

 I started the day by retracing my steps on 110th and looking over all the housing projects that line this part of First Avenue.
 I looked along the long line that is First Avenue and made sure to walk this part of the street as quick as possible.
 It does not start to get sketchy until about 105th Street but still you want to get through as fast as possible.
 Walking eight blocks across and back is impossible to do in one day even walking fast so I broke it up into two and a half separate days.